Cactusolo/Ordway/README.md

 # 2 are hybrids maybe deleted;

-Quercus laevis x hemisphaerica #hybrid delete
+Quercus laevis x hemisphaerica #hybrid delete/ or as Quercus laevis

-Quercus laevis x incana #hybrid delete
+Quercus laevis x incana #hybrid delete/ or as Quercus laevis

 # 3 remainin are not found in opentree, but accepted names in other database TPL, Tropics.

-Heliopsis buphthalmoides	#not found in opentree, but accepted names in other database TPL, Tropics Pluchea baccharis	#not found in opentree, but accepted names in other database TPL, Tropics Verbesina heterophylla#query from Opentree API, best match is "Berberis heterophylla" (totally different family, maybe unreliable)
+Heliopsis buphthalmoides	#not found in opentree, but accepted names in other database TPL, Tropics

+Pluchea baccharis	#not found in opentree, but accepted names in other database TPL, Tropics

+Verbesina heterophylla #query from Opentree API, best match is "Berberis heterophylla" (totally different family, maybe unreliable)